 Parents often become concerned when their toddler does not like to be held;

 does not seem interested in playing certain games, such as peekaboo; and does

 not begin to talk.
-Sometimes, a child will start to talk at the same time as
+Sometimes, a child with autism will start to talk at the same time as

 other children the same age, then lose his or her language skills.
-They also
+Parents also

 may be confused about their child's hearing abilities.
 It often seems that a